0nhc/RollingDepth/README.md

-Here is the README formatted exactly like the example you provided, tailored for your RollingDepth Flask server implementation.

 # RollingDepth on MSR Server

 This repository provides a simple Flask-based HTTP API wrapper around the original RollingDepth demo.
 Instead of running scripts locally, you can deploy the model as a network service and call it from any machine.